-A ball valve is one of the most widely used types of valves nowadays.
-The ball valves almost totally replaced the poppet valves which used to be very common in numerous applications.
-The basic element of the valve is a ball with a through bore – a fluid passage, placed in the valve body lined with sealing material.
-The ball is rotated by the stem which is also sealed.
-The standard ball valves act as shut-off valves and should not be used in any other way, especially as control valves, unless they are equipped with a pneumatically, hydraulically or electrically operated valve positioners which adjust the opening.
+Ball valves are one of the most widely used types of valves today.
+They have almost completely displaced poppet valves in a great number of applications.
+The basic element of the valve is a ball with a through bore (fluid passage), placed in a valve body lined with sealing material.
+The ball is rotated by a stem which is also sealed.
+Standard ball valves act as shut-off valves and should not be used in any other way, especially as control valves, unless they are equipped with a pneumatically, hydraulically or electrically operated valve positioners, which adjust the degree of opening.

-The body of the industrial ball valves is usually made of brass or stainless steel.
+The body of industrial ball valves is usually made of brass or stainless steel.
 The ball comes in chromium-plated brass or stainless steel.
-Typically the ball is sealed with PTFE (teflon) or RTFE (teflon reinforced with a filler e.g. fibreglass reinforced).
-The stem is sealed with NBR, Viton or PTFE.
-The valve end connections are usually with BSP thread or flanges.
-Working pressure of the industrial ball valves reaches several tens of bar.
+The ball is usually sealed with PTFE (Teflon) or RTFE (Teflon reinforced with a filler e.g. fibreglass).
+Stem packing materials are NBR, Viton or PTFE.
+The end connections are BSP threads or flanges.
+The working pressure of the industrial ball valves reaches several tens of bar.

-Distinct types of the ball valves comprise 3-way and 4-way valves with three and four connections accordingly.
-The properly bored ball (for 3-way valves in T boring or L boring arrangement) allows for switching the direction of the flow in the installation.
+A separate type of ball valve is 3-way and 4-way valve with three and four connections respectively.
+The ball, bored through accordingly (for 3-way valves in T or L configuration) allows for switching the direction of flow in the system.

-The industrial ball valves cover such applications as: water, air, fuel installations, all sorts of gaseous and liquid media, steam, chemical installations – in all branches of industry.
+The industrial ball valves are used in systems conveying water, air, fuel, all sorts of gaseous and liquid media, steam, chemicals – in all industries.

-For various types of high pressure ball valves see HYDRAULICS AND HIGH PRESSURE section and INSTRUMENTATION section.
+For high pressure ball valves see HIGH PRESSURE section and INSTRUMENTATION section.
 For ball valves with push-in fittings see PNEUMATICS section.